japila-books/spark-sql-internals/docs/hive/HiveExternalCatalog.md

   newDataSchema: StructType): Unit
 ----

-NOTE: `doAlterTableDataSchema` is part of the <<spark-sql-ExternalCatalog.adoc#doAlterTableDataSchema, ExternalCatalog Contract>> to...FIXME.
+NOTE: `doAlterTableDataSchema` is part of the <<spark-sql-ExternalCatalog.md#doAlterTableDataSchema, ExternalCatalog Contract>> to...FIXME.

 `doAlterTableDataSchema`...FIXME